djzort/PhotoGame/README.md

 Database
 --------

 The only database currently supported is MySQL (I know I know, I should have used PostgreSQL).
-As I've not used an ORM with model (mainly because I dont like them), using a different database will require a little work in adapting the SQL statements.
+As I've not used an ORM with the model (mainly because I dont like them), using a different database will require a little work in adapting the SQL statements.
 Please fork and create one if you like, I will happily merge it.

 You will find the MySQL schema in `schema/photo_game.sql`.
 Create a new mysql database, and use the SQL to create the tables and their relationships (You will need InnoDB support as I make extensive use of foreign keys).